grafana/grafana/docs/sources/http_api/_index.md

 # HTTP API Reference

-The Grafana backend exposes an HTTP API, the same API is used by the frontend to do everything from saving dashboards, creating users and updating data sources.
+The Grafana backend exposes an HTTP API, used by the frontend to do everything from saving dashboards to creating users and updating data sources.

 ## HTTP APIs